MarcoSchaeferT/InVADo_setup/readme.md

 ## Run InVADo:

 - InVADo can be started with **mmconsole.exe**
-- stored after build in **"build/install/bin/"**
+- stored after building in **"build/install/bin/"**
 - the InVADo config **#InVADoConfig.mmprj#** file is in the folder **'InVADo_config'**
-- it can be adjusted with the configurator **MegaMolConf.exe**
+- the InVADo config can be adjusted with the configurator **MegaMolConf.exe**
   - Module _MultiPDBQTLoader1_ Parameter: _pdbqtListFilename_: must be set to your path of a PDBQT file list (\*.txt)
-  - Module _PDBLoader1_: Paramenter: _pdbFilename_: must be set to your path of a protein file (\*.pdb)
+  - Module _PDBLoader1_: Parameter: _pdbFilename_: must be set to your path of a protein file (\*.pdb)
     ![](config.png)
 - example command for execution (program + config file): C:\Projects\InVADo\build\install\bin\mmconsole.exe -p "C:\Projects\02_CONFIGS\InVADoConfig.mmprj" -i Project_1 inst

 ## Starting only the Web Dashboard

-- there is the possibility to run only the web-part of InVADo without the 3D visualization
+- there is the possibility to run only the web part of InVADo without the 3D visualization
-- it will use the in this provided testData
+- it will use the provided test data set
 - build the web app: run _'.\plugins\prolint\server\build_app.cmd'_
 - start the web app: run _'.\plugins\prolint\server\run_app.cmd'_

 ## optional: improve rendering quaility

 - got to folder **'graphicSettings'**
-- run **setGraphics.cmd** to set a Nvidia profile for InVADo
+- run **setGraphics.cmd** to set an Nvidia profile for InVADo

 ## Trouble Shooting

-- if the build fails with: **can not find \_Py_wfopen()** make sure Python 3.10 is installed and no other python version is set for the PATH variable
+- if the build fails with: **can not find \_Py_wfopen()** make sure Python 3.10 is installed and no other Python version is set for the windows PATH variable